 As we further reflect on the year past, we are proud of the accomplishments of Radius Credit Union.
 While we continue to focus on serving the needs of our members, the economic and business conditions we face have an impact to our Credit Union.
-Despite the challenges we encountered throughout the past year, we were still able to grow our organization, expand the service delivery provided to our members, and find efficiencies that could be reinvested back into our organization for the benefit of our members, and owners.
+Despite the challenges we encountered throughout the past year, we were still able to grow our organization, expand the services delivered to our members, keep our staff and members safe and find efficiencies that could be reinvested back into our organization for the benefit of our members, and owners.

-We are always proud of our staff as they align with our credit union values and making a difference - once again volunteering more than 2200 hours of their time to projects and initiatives that make the communities we live in even better.
-Initiatives that we are involved in and invest in are those that members of our communities come to us and say there is a need for.
+We are always proud of our staff as they align with our credit union values and making a difference.
+This past year it was not as easy for our team to volunteer hours of their time to projects and initiatives that make the communities we live in even better.
+However, they certainly were creative in their approach to ensure our membership continued to feel safe and received access to all the services they needed.

-As we look to 2020, our mission continues to be building relationships with you, supporting our communities and providing financial solutions so that Radius Credit Union is the first and best option to meet your financial needs.
+As we look to 2021, our mission continues to be building relationships with you, supporting our communities and providing financial solutions so that Radius Credit Union is the first and best option to meet your financial needs.